xr-developers-group/xr-tools-and-helpers/AI Tools for XR Asset Generation.md

 9. **[Skybox AI](https://skybox.blockadelabs.com/)**: A tool specialized in text-to-360 photo generation, making it an excellent resource for creating immersive XR environments.

+10. **[Meshi AI](https://www.meshy.ai/)**: Meshy is your 3D generative AI toolbox for effortlessly creating 3D assets from text or images, accelerating your 3D workflow.

 Feel free to explore each tool's documentation and capabilities to determine which ones best suit your XR asset generation needs.
 These AI-powered tools can significantly enhance your XR content creation process.